Why Post Video To Social Media?

 Statistics show that for Facebook, videos between 180 and 200 seconds, or about as long as a song on the radio, have the best engagement on social media.
 Longer than 200 seconds, engagement tends to drop off.
 This may be a testament to how long people can keep interest, or how much time they want to spend on social media in general.

-The story is a little different in YouTube-land.
+This story is a little different in YouTube-land.
 The folks at TubeFilter took a fascinating look at what was happening in YouTube, and the below graphic comes from them.
 Their conclusion, longer equals better for YouTube, with 10+ minutes video’s achieving the best life time views.

 Tip 3: When Should You Post Your Video